The Lower Central Series of the Quotient of a Free Algebra: Directions for Future Work

 \section{Directions for Future Work}

-One might start with free algebras on more variables, consider quotients by multiple relations, and examine of $B_i$ for $i\ge3$; references \cite{newLCS}, \cite{oldLCS}, and \cite {FS} discuss these, and it may be possible to adapt the methods of the current paper to these more general settings.
+One might start with free algebras on more variables, consider quotients by multiple relations, and examine of $B_i$ for $i\ge3$; references (M. Balagovic, A. Balasubramanian, 2011), (G. Dobrowolska, J. Kim, X. Ma, 2008), and (B. Feigin, B. Shoikhet, 2006) discuss these, and it may be possible to adapt the methods of the current paper to these more general settings.
 One might also work over rings other than $\mathbb{C}$, such as $\mathbb{Z}$; $\mathbb{C}$ is sufficient for computing ranks, but in general the $B_i$ will have torsion.
-This is discussed by Cordwell, Fei and Zhou in \cite{zhou}, and the references therein.
+This is discussed by Cordwell, Fei and Zhou (K. Cordwell, T. Fei, K. Zhou, 2015), and the references therein.